amenzwa/amenzwa.github.io/computing/HowSlideRulesWork.md

 Do note that care is necessary when using the $T$ scale on the Hemmi 153, because its angle $\theta$ scale goes all the way up to $90°$ and $tan(90°) = ∞$.

+Like the FC 1/98, the Hemmi 153 is a specialty electrical engineering slide rule.
+But it would be a borderline crime not to include this rule in this article, due to its innovative $G_\theta$ scale-based hyperbolic function computations.

 ***Hemmi 255D Expert Electrical Engineer***—As the name suggests the Hemmi 255D is a newer, more advanced electrical engineering log-log duplex vector rule than the Hemmi 153.
 But whereas the Hemmi 153 uses the ingenious, but unconventional, $G_\theta$ scale to compute the hyperbolic functions via the trigonometric functions, the Hemmi 255D provides the more conventional $Sh$ and $Th$ scales.
 In terms of power, the Hemmi 255D is comparable to the popular log-log vector rules, like K&E 4083-3 and Pickett N4-ES described below in their respective subsections.

 ![Hemmi 255D](./figures/SlideRules/Hemmi255D/back.jpg)

+The Hemmi 255D is definitely a specialty electrical engineering rule.
+But it is also a general engineering vector slide rule, in the same category as the famous K&E 4083-3.
+So, I chose to include it in this article.

 #### Keuffel  & Esser (US)